Join the RHS today and support our charity

 Enhance your garden for pollinators through plant choice:

-To help get you started we have put together a shortlist of 100 Perfect for Pollinator plants listed by region of origin to help you optimise your garden for pollinating insects - simply download RHS Perfect for Pollinators: Plants of the World.
+To help get you started we have put together a shortlist of 100 Perfect for Pollinator plants listed by region of origin to help you optimise your garden for pollinating insects - simply download RHS Plants for Pollinators: Plants of the World.

 Plants for Bugs was a four-year study into wildlife gardening, which was undertaken at RHS Garden Wisley in Surrey, and supported by the Wildlife Gardening Forum.
 Read here for more about the design of the experiment and plants used in the study.